 This list of Best World Heritage Sites in Turkey shows why so many people make their way to this historic country each year.
 Many come to the country to explore all the wonderful sights, cities, towns and mosques because Turkey is a country with much historical significance.

 About the author:

 Jason Briggs is a travel enthusiast.
 Iceland is his favourite destination – he’s been there been there 6 times.
-Often joined with friends and family, he has traveled to each of the Canary Islands at least once and has been to a variety of places around Europe and Asia.
+Often joined with friends and family, he has travelled to each of the Canary Islands at least once and has been to a variety of places around Europe and Asia.
 Jason loves food and sports and is a proud Wolverhampton fan, also a big film fan (considers the best film ever made Scarface).
 You can follow Jason on twitter @TravelBriggs and check out his blog Travel With Briggsy.

 The Best World Heritage Sites in Turkey has been brought to you by Jason Briggs.
 All photo credit goes to to this guest author.
 If you are interested in contributing a guest post to This Life in Trips I would love to hear from you!